Essential Native CS3 Commands for Server Optimization

 - Enable

-to display real-time network statistics on-screen, useful for diagnosing connection issues.
+net_graph 1to display real-time network statistics on-screen, useful for diagnosing connection issues.

 - Enable